 Every student is required to have a complete and up-to-date emergency card on file in the front office.
 Any changes in phone numbers and addresses must be recorded on the emergency card.
 The card is critically important in the event of an emergency.
 Children will not be released to anyone not authorized on the emergency card.
-Students without an up-todate emergency card on file will not be allowed to participate in field trips until an up-to-date card is on file.

 Please take the time to fill the emergency card out completely and neatly.
-Unfortunately, technology cannot always be counted on and the old-fashioned hand-completed card may be our only link to you!
+Unfortunately, technology cannot always be counted on and the old-fashioned handcompleted card may be our only link to you!